 It's a slow walk on a back road just before sunset and feeling that cool evening air wash over you. . . .
 It's the aroma of honeysuckle to make you as woozy as the feeling you'd get when you'd put your arm around your baby. . . .

-The Fabulous Honky Tonk Heroes cater to those who like to dance, or others who remain seated at a quiet table listening to a memory that brought them together.
-TFHTH is as much at home at a private party, under the neon lights of a smokey old honky tonk, or on stage in front of a concert audience.
+The Fabulous Honky Tonk Heroes cater to those who like to dance, or couples who remain seated at a quiet table listening to a memory that brought them together.
+TFHTH is as much at home at a private party, under the neon lights of a smoky old honky tonk, or on stage in front of a concert audience.
 Classic Country Music is what they do.

 Their sets include the wonderful hits country music lovers know well, and cover many of the greats from George Strait to George Jones, Hank Sr. to Hank Jr. , Marty Robbins to Marty Stuart, Charlie Pride to Charlie Rich, with a dash of Country Rock, Rockabilly, and a handful of originals too.